Garrison incumbents have no challengers

 O’Connell, 47, is director of capital projects and construction for New York Shakespeare Festival/The Public Theater.
 She has a 2-year-old who will be attending Haldane in a few years.
 For the past two years she has been a member of the district’s Health and Safety and Buildings and Grounds committees.

 Parr, 54, is the registrar of vital statistics for Bronxville.
 A former PTA president, she was elected to the board in 2015.
 She has two children who graduated from Haldane, in 2016 and 2017.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.